rapidspeciation/biodiversity_genomics_course/exercises/07_phylogenomics_genetrees.md

 We will use `ASTRAL-Pro 3` to build a **species tree** with support based on quartet frequency.

-We will run `astral-pro3` from a local installation of user gustavo.silva
+We will run `astral-pro3` from a local installation in the cluster:
 ```
 astral-pro3='/scratchsan/gustavo.silva/miniforge3/envs/filo/bin/astral-pro3'
 ```